WasteLand-Dev/AdventureTime/README.md

 ## About
 Adventure minecraft modpack.
 This modpack add new dimensions, biomes and mobs.
 Aliens and space, dungeons and much more!

+This modpack will give you a lot of emotions.
+Starting from realistic village mechanics: conversations, creating a family, professions, guards, ending with a space race and aliens!
+You also have to protect the earth from arachnids.
+But be careful with every mob: there is no hardcore bleeding mechanic in the modpack!

 ## Install Liroth mod!

 ### Changelog: